 svlekl is a threesome between photography, minimalism, and lots of concrete.

-i’ve always had a soft spot for modernist (particularly brutalist) architecture because of its simplicity, confidence, and sincerity. these big, concrete, mid-century buildings are notoriously divisive and it’s easy to see why - there’s something almost intimidating about their oppressiveness. but, at the same time, i find calm and reassurance in their lack of fussiness and the honesty with which their construction and purpose defines their appearance.
+i love modernist (particularly brutalist) architecture for its simplicity, confidence, and sincerity. these big, bare, concrete buildings are notoriously divisive and it’s easy to see why - they can be uncompromising, intimidating and even oppressive. but, at the same time, there is calm and reassurance to be found in their lack of fussiness and the honesty with which their construction and purpose defines their appearance.

-what i was trying to do when i started this project was to try and capture these buildings in a way that would really draw attention to and emphasise their bleakness - but also be somewhat peaceful to look at. i wanted to make a collection of images that, on one hand, felt really heavy and austere but also had some kind of quietness and tranquility to them. in short, it’s about the imposing structures that can be found in the city and the weird tranquility that they bring.
+what i want to do with this project is to capture these buildings in a way that emphasises their power but also feels peaceful. i want to make a collection of images that is heavy and stark but, at the same time, quiet and calm. svlekl is about the imposing structures that can be found in the city and the strange serenity they bring.

-all the images are available for purchase as framed or unframed giclée prints on hahnemühle fine art paper. each size (a2 and a1) is limited to a run of twenty prints.
+all the images are available for purchase as framed or unframed giclée prints on hahnemühle fine art paper. each size (a2 and a1) is limited to a run of fifty prints.

 despite being completed in 1958, more than a decade after the conclusion of the second world war, peter house is one of manchester’s earliest examples of postwar modernism. designed by architects ansell and bailey, it stands twelve storeys high just off st peter’s square and is a striking, almost dazzling presence - with almost 250 large windows occupying a vast facade that bends gently along the curve of oxford street.

 at the same time, peter house’s design is sympathetic to its surroundings. the walls are clad in portland stone - a material not typical of modernism but chosen to match that found covering the exterior of the nearby central library. the symmetrical design, again not generally found in international style works, is thought to have been chosen for the same reason.